chef/chef-web-docs/snapshots/release_automate/source/delivery_manage_dependencies.rst

 All the examples below are represented in graphical table form, where projects are denoted by uppercase letters and a test failure corresponding to a project is denoted by with a lowercase "x".
 For example, Bx would represent a test failure in project B.

-:doc:`Dependency Management Scenarios <manage_dependencies>` also provides a visual representation of these examples.
+Dependency Management Scenarios also provides a visual representation of these examples.

 Simple Break and Clear
 -----------------------------------------------------------